-At the center of the Ph.D. curriculum are the two seminars on Planning Theory and Planning History (Planning A8931 and Planning A8930).
+At the center of the Ph.D. curriculum are the two seminars on planning theory and planning history (Planning A8931 and Planning A8930).
 Planning theory provides students with advanced knowledge of theories that inform planning practice and theory.
 There are three broad areas from which planning theory draws and upon which the seminar must rest: (1) theories of urban form, (2) theories of the state and of collective decision making, and (3) theories of planning action.
 The first area of theory draws from architectural and social scientific theories of built form and space.
 The second area draws almost exclusively from the social sciences, in particular political science, sociology, and economics.
 It seeks to explore the ways in which collective decisions evolve in complex urban societies and the role of public action at the urban level.
 The final area of theory attempts to provide understanding of how planning is actually done in various institutional settings.
 This final field draws heavily on the planning literature and literature about planning in related disciplines.
 The Planning History seminar focuses on major works in planning history and major themes and issues in the history of planning.
 These two courses, in addition to the Ph.D. research colloquium (Planning A8900-A8901), are taught by senior faculty in planning.

 Students are required to take two courses in advanced methods.
-One of them is the Advanced Seminar in Systems Analysis (Planning A8220).
+One of them should be taken in the Urban Planning Department.
 The other may be taken in another department in the Graduate School of Arts and Sciences.